 In a 2016 study, the antioxidant capacity of fresh, boiled, oven-dried, pickled, pureed, juice-processed, and jam-processed beets was analyzed.
 The fresh, dried and pureed samples retained the highest antioxidant capacity.

 The good news is other testing has found that processed items like beet juice still retain 55%-65% or more of their radical scavenging capacity.

 Bottom line – to reap the most benefits from beets - fresh is best.
 But processed beet juice and dried beets also provide protox benefits.

 Since fresh is best, add raw unpeeled, organic beats to juices.
 If you don’t have a juicer, there are plenty of good beet juices available.
 Lakewood Organic Beet Juice is my favorite.
-But POMONA Organic Pure Beet Juice and Biotta Organic Beet Juice are also great options.
+But Knudsen and Biotta Organic Beet Juice are also great options.